ant1m/katas/emacs_tips.md

 And we're ready to go.

-In a similar intention here is a chunk of code that
- -    binds the f12 key to the compilation command,
- -    run the "runhaskell <filename>" as compilation command, with
+In a similar intention here is a chunk of code that : binds the f12 key to the compilation command, run the "runhaskell <filename>" as compilation command, with
-<filename> as the name of the file of the current buffer,
+<filename> as the name of the file of the current buffer and leaves the compilation window open when the compilation ended
- -    leaves the compilation window open when the compilation ended abnormally or when a test failed, and closes it after 1 second if everyhting is ok
+abnormally or when a test failed, and closes it after 1 second if everyhting is ok.

      (setq compilation-read-command nil)